How to make an RTI application

 To find out more information about accessing information held by Government, go to the Office of the Information Commissioner Queensland website.

-Completed applications should be forwarded by post or fax to:
+Completed applications should be forwarded by post, fax or email to:

 Right to Information and Information Privacy Manager